xrazmo/spear-mtb/README.md

 - **[TB Profiler](https://github.com/jodyphelan/TBProfiler)**:
   The pipeline includes aligning reads to the H37Rv reference genome, utilizing a pairwise aligner and then identifying variations with the use of bcftools.
 The catalogue of mutations is in [hgvs nomenclature](http://varnomen.hgvs.org/bg-material/simple/) and is maintained [here](https://github.com/jodyphelan/tbdb).

-  > &#128712;**Info:**
-  > A catalogue containing suggested mutaions by public health sweden (Fohm) will be added soon.

 > &#x26A0; **Warning:**
-> The spear-MTB pipeline is only tested using Illumina paired-end reads and on Unix-based system having Singularity.
+> The spear-MTB pipeline is tested using Illumina paired-end reads and on Unix-based system having Singularity.

 ## **Installation**

-Spear-MTB needs you to install the following programs:
+Befor running the pipeline, please ensure that you have the following programs installed:

 - Nextflow
 - Singularity